IBM/maximo-labs/MkDocs/omnio_8.8/docs/deploy.md

 *Before you begin:*
 This Exercise requires that you have:

-1. completed the pre-requisites required for [all labs](../prereqs)
+1. completed the pre-requisites required for [all labs](../prereqs) and for this exercise
 2. completed the previous exercises
 3. ensured the simulator is running as described in [exercise 1](/omnio_8.8/setup/#configure-the-modbus-simulator){target=_blank}.</br>